What is matcha? So hot right now.

 How to Use Matcha

-So now that we’ve convinced you of matcha’s superpowers, wondering how you get your mitts on this trendy tea?
-Actually, you can incorporate matcha into pretty much, well, anything!
+So now that we’ve convinced you of matcha’s superpowers, wondering how you can get more of it into your day-to-day?

 Place a spoonful of matcha into a bowl with some water and simply whisk it...whisk it real good.
 Add your favorite organic, plant-based milk (coconut milk works a treat), and proceed to devour.
-Carry the lazy gene?
-Just visit your local café.
+Or just visit your local café.

 Baking with Matcha